zilliztech/GPTCache/README.md

 ## 😆 Contributing

 Would you like to contribute to the development of GPT Cache?
 Take a look at [our contribution guidelines](doc/contributing.md).

-## 🙏 Thank

-Thanks to my colleagues in the company [Zilliz](https://zilliz.com/) for their inspiration and technical support.